AtMoDat/maturity-indicator/Readme.md

 # Maturity Indicator (MI)

-previouly named _Data Maturity Indicator_ (until 2020-07-16), previously named _Generic Quality Indicator_(until 2020-04-23)
+previously named _Data Maturity Indicator_ (until 2020-07-16), previously named _Generic Quality Indicator_(until 2020-04-23)

 The Maturity Indicator is a draft extension to the DataCite Metadata Schema.
-The Maturity Indicator would allow to place the results of data maturity checks in the DataCite Metadata in a standardized format.
+The Maturity Indicator would allow to place the results of data maturity checks in the DataCite Metadata in a standardised format.
 Currently (DataCite Metadata Schema v4.3), such information can only be provided via `relatedIdentifier`.
-The Maturity Indicator is a draft extension to the DataCite Metadata Schema.
-The Maturity Indicator would allow to place the results of (meta)data maturity checks in the DataCite Metadata in a standardized format.
-Currently (DataCite Metadata Schema v4.3), such information can only be provided via `relatedIdentifier`.

-The conept does only provide metadata fields to insert maturity information.
+The concept only provides metadata fields to insert maturity information.
 No maturity matrix/metric/measure is suggested.
 Thus, this concept is open to any kind of maturity measure.

-The draft containing the definition of metadata property and sub-properties is provided in the [formalization_MI.csv](formalization_MI.csv) file.
+The draft containing the definition of metadata properties and sub-properties is provided in the [formalization_MI.csv](formalization_MI.csv) file.

-This Readme will be extended during May and June 2020 and further examples will be added.

 # Examples